Select Page

 3. Keep Track of Your Utility Changes

 When you move, don’t forget to cancel or transfer your services and utilities to your new address.
 Sometimes final bills end up in collections out of sheer neglect, and from collections, they land on your credit report for the next six years.
+These are important details that can negatively affect your credit report in Canada.
 Always keep track when you make such changes, by recording the date, the names of the agents you speak to, and your case number.
 Or, if you are given a receipt, be sure to hang on to it to prove that you cancelled the service.

 4. Negotiate a Payment Schedule with Creditors if You Hit a Rough Patch